khodges42/CTF_Challenges/README.md

 Flags aren't given though, though nothing has been done to obscure them in the case where there is code involved.
 If you want the flag/solve, shoot me a message.

 #### Can I use these?
-Totally, just remember that they have been used in past CTFs and there may be writeups for them.
-Shoot me a message if you need the flag/solves.
-If you are so
+Totally!
+Just remember that they have been used in past CTFs and there may be writeups for them.
+Message me for the flags/solves/documentation.

 #### I solved the thing!
 Dope!
 Post a writeup and shoot me a message!